All written clips can be found here: https://muckrack.com/rashad-milligan/articles

 MAYA MOORE GIVES YOUTH ADVICE AFTER GAME

-John Wall ends Hawks season with 42 points
+John Wall ends Hawks season

 Highlights and playoff tension between the Atlanta Hawks and Washington Wizards